 Musk Thistle is one of the most beautiful noxious weeds in the state!
 It is also called Nodding Thistle for the flower head that tends to nod to one side.
 This Eurasian invader grows well in disturbed areas and can supplant native species.

 The Elderberry Tree seems out of sync with its blooming neighbors, flowering an entire month later than the other fruit trees in Lambert Park!
 The distinctive spreading white-yellow blooms appear almost flat on top!
 Its fruit can be made into wine, syrup, jams and pies, but some people enjoy dipping a bunch of the flowers (held by the stem) into some batter and deep fat frying them!
 As with so many of these fruits, it is best not to eat the seeds!

-Western Hawksbeard , is another member of the sunflower family that is also native to the United States.
+Western Hawksbeard, is a member of the sunflower family that is also native to the United States.
 It's leaves are slightly and toothed. and it's bright yellow rays are a splash of sunshine in the prairie!

 Houndstongue is an accidental import from Europe that is considered an invasive weed in Utah.
 Despite its traditional use to cure just about everything from madness to baldness, it has fallen out of favor, perhaps due to inconclusive medicinal use of any kind.
 In addition, it forms a bur-like fruit that is really hard to get out of your dog's fur in should they run through a patch of it in the fall!

 The Spreading Fleabane is another plant that was used medicinally by Native Americans.
 The Navajo used it to aid in childbirth, as lotion, for eyewash, and also snakebite and headache!
 If you walk at 7am in the morning you will think it is a closed purple flower (as shown).
 But, by 9am it is wide open and white with a yellow center!